sudhir45/sudhir45/README.md

 I started my career analyzing digital forensics for the Gurugram Police, and now I police network traffic for enterprise giants.

-I believe the best security is efficient security.
-I'm an automation enthusiast (because manual entry is the enemy) and a repeated CTF winner who knows exactly how to break into a network - which is precisely why I'm so good at keeping everyone else out.
+I believe the best security is efficient security, I'm an automation enthusiast (because manual entry is the enemy) and a repeated CTF winner who knows exactly how to break into a network - which is precisely why I'm so good at keeping everyone else out.

 ---